 - 2 lemons, sliced into wedges for serving

-How to Make Basil Butter Sauce
+How to Make Butter Basil Sauce

 Give it a whisk, cover the pot, and let it warm while you're preparing the fish.